Body Wisdom Blog

 Yes, I am saying stretching will not relieve psoas tightness, but there is a caveat.
 Stretching can loosen and relax the muscle for a short time, providing a relief from discomfort.
 But, as soon as normal habits of movements kick in, the relief will be gone.

-If your psoas keeps tightening, something is unstable or compensating in your movement!
+If your psoas keeps tightening, something is unstable or compensating in your movement or in your emotional brain.

 Instead of stretching to relieve psoas tightness, think about how your hip might gain more mobility WITHOUT stretching.
 I know, this can be an odd concept.
 But let’s try something: